pauldlynch/eqguide/guides/heros-journey/index.md

 	- Reduce the Scouts
 	- Tuffein Mushrooms
 	- To Dull the Edge
-	- These Buscuits are Awfully Hard
+	- These Biscuits are Awfully Hard
 	- We Need Supplies
 	- Protect the Tuffein
 	- More Supplies for Devan